-When arresting suspects for DWI, law enforcement officers must follow certain protocol.
+When arresting suspects for DWI, law enforcement officers must follow certain protocols.
 We will investigate your case to determine if this protocol was followed.
 If not, we may be able to get your charges dropped.

 Pleading to a Lesser Offense

 If the prosecution’s case against you is strong, we might be better off pleading to a lesser offense than trying to fight your charge.
 We will go over your options with you and involve you in this decision.
 By pleading guilty to a lesser charge, such as reckless driving, you can often avoid jail time and the loss of your license.
 Also, a reckless driving conviction does not look nearly as bad on a background check as a DWI.

 Our law firm is committed to justice, fairness, and second chances.
 When they talk about our fight for the best outcome of their DWI case, our previous clients say: